 She is the past board chair of the Northeast Human Resources Association and current board member of the American Research Universities HR Institute.

-Goffe holds an MBA from National University in San Diego and a bachelor’s degree in business administration from William Woods University in Missouri.
+Goffe holds an MBA from National University in San Diego and a BA in business administration from William Woods University in Missouri.